canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

     ```

   Note that we could also advertise the `esm-infra` service instead.
 This will happen
   if you use an ESM release.
-Additionally, the same can for the url we use to advertise the
+Additionally, the the url we use to advertise the service is different
-  esm service, we adapt it based on the series that is running on the machine.
+  based on the series that is running on the machine.

-  Additionally, all of those UA custom messages are delivered into
+  Additionally, all of those Ubuntu Pro custom messages are delivered into
   `/var/lib/ubuntu-advantage/messages`.
 We also add custom scripts into `/etc/update-motd.d` to
   check if those messages exist and if they do, insert them on the full MOTD message.